 They may wish to avoid having to go through the time and expense of following formal procedures, such as consultations and selections in redundancy situations.

-The settlement agreement may be offered as an alternative to formal disciplinary proceedings (e.g. where there is a performance or conduct issue about which there is disagreement).
+A settlement agreement may be offered as an alternative to formal disciplinary proceedings (e.g. where there is a performance or conduct issue about which there is disagreement).

 Alternatively, there may be a amicable agreement between you and your employer to terminate the employment relationship.
-Perhaps you have decided to take voluntary redundancy or early retirement.
-A Settlement Agreement in these situations can provide a clean break with terms that are acceptable to both parties.
+Perhaps you have decided to take early retirement.

 Redundancy and Termination by Mutual Consent